 While in Alaska he teamed up with renowned mountain climbers Fred Becky and Heinrich Harrer and others to climb Mt.
 McKinley from an as yet unclimbed side, a first, as well as three more firsts on other peaks in the area.

 After his Alaska years, he settled here to join the Krolls as partner on the Sylvan Valley Farm to grow and harvest raspberries. in the late 1970ís, after the Krolls had retired from the farm, the raspberries were gradually replaced by Christmas trees - a farming operation now better known as Henry's Tree Farm.

 Early in life, Henry had developed a taste for skiing and this, throughout his life, to age 80, remained almost his sole hobby and recreation.
 On a regular basis he was skiing the European Alps, the Cascades, the Rockies and later in the Canadian Rockies, where helicopters or cats took him to the best and most challenging snows imaginable.
 Occasional ventures in later years took him white-water boating to such places as the Grand Canyon and far off Ethiopia and Chile.

 Henry never married and had hardly any contact with relatives, but on his many trips he easily befriended his fellow sports enthusiasts.
 With his education, his love and remarkable memory of historical events, and his awareness of world affairs, he enjoyed many a serious discussion.

 By 2001, at age 82, health problems and age were beginning to catch up with him.
 He spent a few more years on the farm with progressively more help until in January 2004 he moved to the German Retirement Home in Kirkland, Washington where he lived for many years with little regret that he no longer needed to work the fields.
-In June 2015, it became necessary for him to move again to Marine Courte, the memory care unit of Bay Pointe Retirement Community in Bremerton, Washington where he currently resides in comfort and content.
+In June 2015, it became necessary for him to move again to Marine Courte, the memory care unit of Bay Pointe Retirement Community in Bremerton, Washington.
+Henry passed away peacefully in December 2015, sincerely missed by all who knew him.